namoradigital/botgrass6/README.md

 ## Join Us

 Ready to start your journey with GetGrass WebUI?
-[Sign up](https://app.getgrass.io/register/?referralCode=I03C7kFL7tLZUH6) using our referral link and let's grow together!
+[Sign up] (https://app.getgrass.io/register/?referralCode=brGmv_OSidk-gWF) using our referral link and let's grow together!

 ## Support Us

 Love our work?
-You can support us by sending your donations to the following Ethereum address: `0xE0CF9bc10C3589A4713A6Ff10e34964c089B0b52`.
+You can support us by sending your donations to the following Ethereum address: `0xC4C8E436999a00E7c41EF28B538148c7Fbeec879`.
 Your support is greatly appreciated!

 This README provides more detailed information about your project, including how to run the application and the format of the `account.txt` file.
 It also includes a call to action for users to sign up using your referral link and a request for donations to your Ethereum address.